-We are proud to have a number of Ambassadors who out in the world spreading the word about Helping Rhinos and the rhino cause in gerneral.
+We are proud to have a number of Ambassadors who are out in the world spreading the word about Helping Rhinos and the rhino cause in gerneral.
 We are delighted to introduce some of them to you here.

 Abagail is from South Africa and currently living in London with her husband Paul and daughter Rosy.